pakapoo/Fetch-Rewards-2025/README.md

 3. Check column NULL
 4. Foreign key constraint

-For rule 1 and 2, we will need to clarify the data model with business team.
+For rule 1 and 2, we will need to clarify which colunmn cannot be null or has to be unique.
 As for now, I am only checking the primary keys.
 Here's a brief summary from `./script/dq_check.py`.
-The DQ reports can also be found in `./dq_report` folder
+The DQ reports can also be found in `./dq_report` folder.
 ```markdown
 Users
 dq1: check for duplicate rows